11 minute read

 With customer service expectations skyrocketing and users looking for seamless experiences that span the retail outlet to their social media timeline, the onus is on businesses to know how to listen and respond to their customers.

 Answering a social media complaint can increase customer advocacy by as much as 25%, effectively improving a brand’s reputation.
 Moreover, it also helps businesses cut down on costs because resolving an issue on social media is 83% cheaper than call center interactions.

-How does your company ensure great social customer support?
-If you’re looking for a few fresh ways to offer better customer support on your social channels, this guide is for you.
-We will explore best practices on how brands can deliver exceptional customer service via social media to build better relationships with customers and consequently increase their customer lifetime value.
+How can your company ensure outstanding social customer support?
+If you’re looking for a few fresh ways to provide superior customer support on your social media channels, this guide is for you.
+We'll explore best practices on how brands can offer exceptional customer service via social media to build better relationships with consumers and consequently increase their consumer lifetime value.

 5 tips to provide exceptional social media customer service